COVID 19 Business Interruption Insurance

 Do you need assistance with a claim against your insurance company for losses to your businesses caused by COVID 19?
 Business Interruption Insurance may be the answer to your problem, which is designed to compensate a policyholder for lost income resulting from a disaster.

 Business Interruption Insurance, which is usually part a property insurance policy, is additional insurance that generally includes coverage to help a business to return to normal operations after a disaster.
-Business Interruption Insurance may include (1) ingress/egress coverage, which applies when entry to or exit from business property is made impossible or extremely difficult; (2) services interruption coverage, which covers losses caused by the inability to access vital services, including communication, electricity, water, gas, air-conditioning/heating, or transportation; (3) civil authority coverage, which will provide business interruption coverage when an insured's property is impaired or prohibited due to an order of civil authority, such as evacuations, cancellations, curfews, roadblocks, or other government-initiated actions that prohibit and prevent access to the insured's property; or (4) rental value and rental income coverage, which as the name implies, provides coverage for lost rental and related payments.
+Business Interruption Insurance may include (1) ingress/egress coverage, which applies when entry to or exit from the business property is made impossible or extremely difficult; (2) services interruption coverage, which covers losses caused by the inability to access vital services, including communication, electricity, water, gas, air-conditioning/heating, or transportation; (3) civil authority coverage, which will provide business interruption coverage when an insured’s property is impaired or prohibited due to an order of civil authority, such as evacuations, cancellations, curfews, roadblocks, or other government-initiated actions that prohibit and prevent access to the insured’s property; or (4) rental value and rental income coverage, which as the name implies, provides coverage for lost rental and related payments.

 Given unique coverage issues that will arise in connection with seeking business interruption coverage for losses stemming from COVID 19, it is important to contact an insurance attorney as quickly as possible to help you assess coverage.